 The Trust may also carry on activities other than those mentioned above for the purpose of making additional income available in order to better carry on its principal purpose.

 Powers

-The Trust shall have all the powers of an NHS Foundation Trust as set out in the 2006 Act, subject to the terms of its authorisation.
+The Trust shall have all the powers of an NHS Foundation Trust as set out in the 2006 Act.

-Subject to and pending the exercise of any other relevant powers as may be contained in this Constitution, the Trust shall exercise its powers in accordance with the Standing Orders, Standing Financial Instructions, Scheme of Delegation and all other policies and procedures of the Applicant NHS Trust at the date of the Trust’s authorisation, to the extent to which these are applicable to the Trust.

 Commitments

 The Trust shall exercise its functions effectively, efficiently, economically and in a transparent manner.